Why Billing Is Now a Growth Lever in Wealth & Asset Management

 For years, growth in wealth management, asset management, and asset servicing has been framed as a battle for AUM, advisor productivity, and distribution.
 Those levers still matter.
 But in 2025, the most underleveraged driver of margin, trust, and enterprise value may be the least glamorous: your billing and revenue operations.
 If you’re a Head of Wealth, COO, CFO, or Chief Growth Officer, billing can no longer live in operational shadows.
 How you calculate, explain, and collect fees is now a board-level mandate—one that influences valuation in M&A, regulator posture, advisor retention, and client loyalty.
 What your invoice is really signalling Every statement you send is a test of operational integrity and value articulation.
 Clean, transparent bills tell clients “we have our house in order.”
 Sloppy, opaque, or error-prone bills do the opposite—and buyers see the same signal in diligence.
 Acquirers scrutinize revenue quality, fee policies, and the auditable trail behind them; weak revenue controls translate directly into price chips or deal risk (see diligence primers from Diligent and Grant Thornton).
 At the same time, fee compression keeps ratcheting down the price investors will pay, even as they expect more service—documented by Cerulli and long-running research on pricing pressure from BCG.
 When your pricing power is under pressure, the only way to defend margin is to eliminate leakage, differentiate with transparency, and prove the value inside your fee.
 The complexity tax is crushing legacy processes The industry remains anchored in fee-based models—more than 70% of advisors today are primarily fee-compensated (Cerulli; PLANADVISER; additional context via Kitces).
 Firms are also expanding into hybrid models.
 The most common approaches blend AUM-based pricing with retainers, various flat fees (for financial planning and administration), and subscription services.
 Minimum relationship fees are also gaining traction, while more niche structures like performance fees add another layer of complexity.
 Commercially agile?
 Yes.
 Operationally brutal for spreadsheets and brittle billing rules?
 Also yes.
 Breakpoints, householding, UMA/SMA nuances, negotiated carve-outs—each exception creates new failure points.
 Regulators know it.
 The SEC has documented fee-calculation deficiencies across RIAs—e.g., failing to apply tiered breakpoints or using stale asset values—resulting in direct client harm (SEC Risk Alert).
 Enforcement has accelerated: the SEC announced record action volume in Q1 FY2025 (press release), and FINRA’s disciplinary reports show a parallel story on supervisory gaps that drive inappropriate costs to clients (July 2025; February 2025).
 Legal analysts are flagging the same trend (Skadden update).
 The silent P&L bleed: 1–5% revenue leakage “Leakage” sounds minor; it isn’t.
 Industry write-ups and case analyses consistently peg the unintentional loss of 1–5% of earned revenue each year to misconfigurations, manual workarounds, and data fragmentation (HubiFi).
 For a $250M fee-revenue franchise, that’s $2.5M–$12.5M of mostly high-margin profit evaporating—before refunds, credits, or reputational damage.
 The larger your book (or the more complex your fee menu), the bigger the leak.
 This is why billing belongs in the growth plan, not the “cost center” bucket.
 Margin defense is growth when it drops to EBITDA.
 Why this is suddenly a C-suite (and board) problem Three forces have elevated billing from back office to boardroom: The modern billing playbook (that actually moves numbers) Executives are reframing billing as Revenue & Commerce Management—a cross-functional capability spanning finance, operations, compliance, and client experience.
 Here’s the pattern that wins: Future-proof the revenue engine The next decade will challenge any static billing stack: Your aim isn’t to automate yesterday’s process—it’s to build a nimble revenue chassis that lets you experiment safely with new fee models, integrate with emerging channels, and meet clients where they already are.
 What the board should see each quarter If billing is truly strategic, it belongs in the KPI pack.
 Ask for: Tie each metric to risk appetite, EBITDA targets, and client retention goals.
 That’s how billing earns a permanent place on the board agenda.
 The growth lever hiding in plain sight When fee compression squeezes the top line and competition for assets is fierce, the most controllable path to durable growth is recapturing what you already earned, preventing avoidable refunds, and turning a potential friction point into a trust amplifier.
 Modernizing billing isn’t an IT project.
 It’s a capital-allocation decision with clear line-of-sight to EBITDA, regulatory resilience, M&A valuation, and client lifetime value.
 Treat it like the strategic growth lever it is.
 Execution note: If you want a partner purpose-built for the revenue lifecycle in wealth and asset management—billing automation, advisor compensation, analytics, and transparency—PureFacts delivers end-to-end revenue optimization trusted across the industry.

 For a Head of Wealth Management, the battle for profitability and growth has historically focused on AUM accumulation, platform expansion, and operational scale.
 But in 2025, one of the most strategic, yet underleveraged, drivers of growth sits closer to home: advisor compensation.
 In an environment of advisor scarcity, rising churn, and intense M&A scrutiny, how you compensate your advisors is no longer a back-office task.
 It’s a board-level priority.
 The Talent Cliff Is No Longer Theoretical The US Wealth Management industry is facing a structural talent cliff.
 Over the next decade, 110,000 advisors—38% of the workforce—are expected to retire, representing roughly 42% of AUM.
 Meanwhile, more than 90% of new advisors fail within three years, and only 8,000 net-new advisors entered the industry over the last decade.
 The result?
 A growing supply-demand imbalance that’s turning elite advisors into free agents, and sending recruiting costs soaring.
 In 2024, 35,000 advisors changed firms, with recruiting packages exceeding 100% of trailing 12-month production.
 A JD Power study found 34% of employee advisors and 41% of independents are considering a firm change within 24 months.
 Outdated Comp Models Are a Hidden Liability Many firms still rely on rigid, legacy payout structures.
 Advisors often shadow-account their own earnings due to errors, opacity, or misalignment.
 This is a reputational and financial risk, way beyond a workflow problem.
-For example, if 600 households that should have dropped from a 1.00% to a 0.80% fee tier remain at the higher rate, the 20-basis-point error quietly extracts $2 million-plus per year—with almost ~$900K flowing to advisor payouts and the rest directly eroding firm margin.
+Example (large advisor): eligible trailing-12 revenue pays 48% up to $3.0M, and 52% once advisor crosses $3.0M.
+The advisor averages $300K/month of eligible revenue.
+Failure mode A — delayed bump within the month (advisor underpaid) The advisor actually crosses $3.0M on Oct 4, so the October earnings should be at 52%.
+Legacy systems often re-evaluate monthly and don’t move the grid until Oct 31, so October is still paid at 48%.
+Failure mode B — false bump from a canceled insurance commission (firm overpays) At end of June, the advisor’s true eligible T-12 is $2.95M.
+In July, a $100,000 insurance commission (not eligible for grid) is mistakenly included, pushing the system-calculated T-12 to $3.05M and bumping the payout to 52%.
+The policy is canceled and reversed in August, dropping true eligible T-12 back to $2.95M—but the legacy system doesn’t re-evaluate after the reversal, so the advisor keeps the 52% rate until they legitimately cross the threshold on Oct 4.
+Multiply either error across a book and it becomes millions annually, plus ongoing credibility issues.
+A modern comp engine with real-time eligibility filters, effective-dated grid moves, and automatic re-checks after reversals turns compensation into the growth lever it’s meant to be.
 Advisor Turnover Will Compound Replacing a single top advisor can cost 200–400% of their annual payout in recruitment fees, sign-on bonuses, and ramp time.
 Meanwhile, client loyalty is fragile: 90% of clients say they’d consider following a departing advisor.
 The compounded cost of lost assets, disrupted relationships, and the productivity dip of new advisors is significant.
 Firms that modernize comp to increase retention are seeing clear results.
 One $12B RIA introduced equity plus deferred bonuses for senior advisors and reduced voluntary attrition by 40% in 18 months—preserving an estimated $900M in AUM.
 Leading Firms Are Reframing Compensation Strategically According to the 2024 Schwab RIA Compensation Report, firms with performance-based comp saw 53% more net flows, 51% more revenue growth, and 43% more client growth over five years.
 These aren’t marginal gains.
 They’re proof that when compensation aligns with firm strategy, business performance accelerates.
 Forward-looking firms are ditching rigid payout grids and embracing platform-driven, performance-aligned compensation strategies: Regulators and Acquirers Are Both Looking Closely In 2024, the SEC issued $390M in settlements related to incentive misalignment, recordkeeping violations, and payout opacity.
 During M&A due diligence, opaque or overly complex comp structures raise red flags.
 Buyers seek predictable, scalable systems that align with enterprise growth.
 Firms that cannot demonstrate control and clarity in compensation are likely to face valuation discounts—or worse, deal risk.
 Advisor Compensation: A Board-Level KPI The firms winning talent in 2025 are treating compensation as capital allocation—not expense.
 Your board will expect visibility on these metrics: The Highest-Yield Investment You Haven’t Made You already know how hard it is to attract new AUM.
 But improving your advisor compensation system?
 That’s a lever that pays off immediately; through retained talent, increased trust, and recaptured margin.
 It’s time to treat advisor compensation as a power play.
 If you’re ready to reimagine your advisor compensation strategy to drive long-term talent retention and growth, reach out to PureFacts Financial Solutions.
 Founded in 2010, PureFacts is a global financial technology firm that powers end-to-end revenue optimization for the wealth and asset management industry.
 From billing automation and advisor compensation to predictive insights and compliance, our AI-powered platform helps 130+ firms manage over $15 trillion in assets — enabling them to grow with precision, transparency, and purpose.
 Let’s build a better way to grow together.

 Revenue Leakage has become a Top Priority for CFOs in 2025